 • Assisted a leading German car manufacturer to draft template information technology and software licensing terms and conditions to fulfil business operation and procurement requirements.*

-• Acted as lead counsel for a liquified natural gas provider in a large-scale systems integration project, including advising on consultancy agreements, reviewing and negotiating dozens of information technology licence and maintenance contracts, as well as quotes from software vendors.*
+• Acted as lead counsel for a liquified natural gas provider in a large-scale systems integration project, including advising on consultancy agreements, reviewing and negotiating dozens of information technology license and maintenance contracts, as well as quotes from software vendors.

-• Advised a utilities provider on its proposed disruptive technology platform, which would enable users to pay for their utilities bills as well as transact at brick-and-mortar stores using a proprietary mobile application, including considering legal risks spanning financial regulations, telecoms and media laws, content and advertising, and data protection issues.
+• Advised a utilities provider on its proposed disruptive technology platform, which would enable users to pay for their utilities bills as well as transact at bricks-and-mortar stores using a proprietary mobile application, including considering legal risks spanning financial regulations, telecoms and media laws, content and advertising, and data protection issues.

 • Advised a major internet service provider and search portal regarding its legal needs for the Asia Pacific region, including instructing and directing counsel in various countries, drafting template service and distributor agreements, adapting end-user software licensing arrangements, and drafting marketing agent agreements.*